celo-org/celo-l2-node-docker-compose/README.md

 ### P2P networking environment variables

 > ⚠️ If the following options are not configured correctly, your node will not
-> be discoverable or reachable to other nodes on the network, which is likely
+> be discoverable or reachable to other nodes on the network.
+This is likely
 > to impair your node's ability to stay reliably connected to and synced with
 > the network.